Eigenbaukombinat/ebk_coronalogin/README.md

 ## Make it secure

-You might want to take measures that users are not able to access or change the code too easily.
+You might want to take measures that users are not able to change the code or modify/access the created encrypted files too easily.